iBDFrankfurt/APProVe-Manual/docs/user/management/realm-administration/realm-service.md

 ---
 # This is the title of the article
-title: Überblick
+title: Realm-Dienstleistungen
+# This is the icon of the page
+icon: operate
 # This control sidebar order
-order: 3
+order: 0
 # Set author
 author: Timo Schneider
 # Set writing time
-date: 2022-07-20
+date: 2023-11-29
 # A page can have multiple categories
-category:
+category: Realm-Administration
-- Introduction
 # A page can have multiple tags
 tag:
+- Realm
+- Administration
-- Introduction
+- Service
 # this page is sticky in article list
 sticky: false
 # this page will appear in starred articles